bytecodealliance/rfcs/accepted/wasmtime-one-dot-oh.md

 it's guaranteed to be in the next release, unless reverted.
 Note that bug fixes and such for historical releases are discussed later in this proposal.

-Releasing a new version of Wasmtime every 4 weeks can be quite rapid for some users who don't necessarily want to stay up-to-date with the latest and greatest of Wasmtime, but still want the stability of a production-ready WebAssembly runtime.
-For these users, this leads well into the next section ...

-### Long-term Support Releases

-Wasmtime will support some releases for an extended period of time relative to other releases.
-These releases will be known as "long term support" releases or LTS releases. **Wasmtime will support two active LTS versions at any point in time, each supported for 10 releases at a time**.

-For users who want to use Wasmtime but are not interested in upgrading monthly, this will be a suitable alternative where Wasmtime LTS versions will have the following properties while the version is considered "supported":

-* They will receive security fixes.
-* They will receive bug fixes related to correctness.
-* They will _not_ receive new features.

-For example if a new WebAssembly proposal is implemented it will not be backported to LTS versions.
-Additionally if a bug is fixed in a wasm proposal that is off-by-default in an LTS version it will also not be backported.
-Other bug fixes (and of course security fixes) will be backported to supported LTS versions.

-An LTS version is considered "supported" for 10 release cycles, or 40 weeks (~9 months).
-Wasmtime will have two LTS versions at any point in time, with a new LTS happening every 5 releases (20 weeks, ~5 months).
-For ease of remembering what's an LTS and what isn't, all releases of Wasmtime divisible by 5 will be LTS version, with the exception of 1.0 being an LTS version as well.
-For example the LTS versions of Wasmtime will be 1.0, 5.0, 10.0, 15.0, etc.

-This cadence means that users who do not want to upgrade Wasmtime monthly will be expected to upgrade Wasmtime at least every 9 months, likely every 5 months.
-These upgrades are likely to be less "hassle-free" than each individual version upgrade since it will accumulate at least 5 releases worth of minor breaking changes.
-But in exchange, users of LTS versions have a 5-month window to upgrade while staying on a supported version.

-LTS versions will be maintained in separate branches of the Wasmtime repository.
-At this time it's expected that LTS versions will not needed separate branches in separate embedding repos and tags will suffice.
-The branch names for the Wasmtime repository will be `lts-latest` and `lts-oldest` for the most recent and the second-most-recent LTS version.

 ## Backports - Security fixes

-With an established concept of releases and LTS for Wasmtime this provides a framework to discuss how security issues are handled in Wasmtime's release process. **Security issues will be applied to the current version and supported LTS versions of Wasmtime**.
+**Security issues will be applied to the current version of Wasmtime**.
 Security fixes will always be released as patch releases.
-The current version of Wasmtime at the time of the issue being made public will be patched in addition to the LTS versions at the time.
+The current version of Wasmtime at the time of the issue being made public will be patched, but no other historical versions will be patched.

-For example, if Wasmtime is currently at 12.0 then the current LTS versions are 5.0 and 10.0.
-If a security issue is identified at this time then the following new releases will be made available: 5.0.1, 10.0.1, 12.0.1.
-No other versions of Wasmtime is guaranteed to receive a patch, for example 11.0 will not be patched as it's neither LTS nor current.
-Additionally 1.0 will also not be patched despite it being an LTS version because it is no longer a supported LTS version.
+For example, if Wasmtime is currently at 12.0 then when a security issue is discovered 12.0.1 will be issued.
+No other versions of Wasmtime is guaranteed to receive a patch, for example 11.0 will not be patched as it's not current.
 Some older releases may be patched at the discretion of the project at the time of the release, however.

 Patch releases in this sense are expected to be *guaranteed* to be a low-effort upgrade.
 Wasmtime developers will ensure that 5.0.1 is API-compatible with 5.0.0